IZSoftware/.github/profile/README.md

 - Working - Together
 - Customer - Centric
 - Impact Driven
-- We Believe in Products We Build
+- We Believe in Solutions We Build

-Founded in 2020, We are here to Ease Workload on SMEs in Africa.

 📫 ::: contact@izsoftwares.com